 Failed courses are included in GPAs.
 All failed courses are included, even if they are later repeated for a higher grade or excluded from the GPA on the transcript.

 If credits or grades are missing, courses are excluded from GPAs.
-PTCAS will NOT calculate GPAs by totaling grade values and dividing by the number of courses completed.
-PTCAS includes grades/credits from transcript where course was originally taken, regardless of transfer credit earned at other institutions.
-The only exception to this rule is Study Abroad coursework that transferred to a U.S. institution with itemized credit and grades.
+PTCAS will not calculate GPAs by totaling grade values and dividing by the number of courses completed.
+PTCAS includes grades and credits from transcript where course was originally taken, regardless of transfer credit earned at other institutions.
+The only exception to this rule is study abroad coursework that transferred to a US institution with itemized credit and grades.

 GPAs are calculated on a 4.0 semester-based system.
 Quarter hours are automatically converted to semester hours.
 Quarter Hours × .667 = semester hours.